xy-cong/xy-cong.github.io/_pages/about.md

 # 🏢Campus Experience

 - *2021-2022* Department Head of Chu KoChen College Student Union
+- *2022-2023* Volunteer of the 19th Asian Games and 19th Asian Para Games
 - *2020-present* Member of Go Team of Zhejiang University

+# 💡Miscellaneous
+- National Second-level Athletes of [Go (Weiqi)](https://en.wikipedia.org/wiki/Go_(game))
+   - I enjoy the variable possibilities between the black and white chess.
+This kind of pure competition really attracts me!
+   - Feel free to contact me if you are looking for a fun Go game!😀
+- Saxophone (10-level, Top in Amateur), Piano (8-level)
+   - I love all the stuff related to music, such as listening, singing, and playing instruments.
+- Sports Fan
+   - I'm a big fan of basketball, ping-pong, tennis, and swimming.